lokaresanket69/Voice-enabled-FAQ-chatbot/README_ecommerce.md

 ## 🎉 Enjoy Shopping!

-Start your conversation with Alex and experience the future of e-commerce customer service! 🛍️✨
+Start your conversation with Harvey Spectre and experience the future of e-commerce customer service! 🛍️✨

+This project is part of the Ecokart E-commerce Voice Assistant suite.